• Home

 Present-day inspiration

 Nowadays Anne Frank’s candour still inspires tampon manufacturers.
-Entrepreneur Valentina Milanova says she wants to turn menstruation into something you can look forward to, just like Anne did.
-Her company Daye (she first wanted to call it Anne’s Day as an homage) will produce tampons with 30% cannabidiol (CBD) against menstrual cramps.
-(Not to be confused with the vaginal suppositories against menstrual cramps that are already on the market.)
+Entrepreneur Valentina Milanova said she wants to turn menstruation into something you can look forward to, just like Anne did.
+She first wanted to call her company Daye (CBD infused and diagnostic tampons) Anne’s Day, as an homage.
 Milanova herself read Anne Frank’s diary when she was 13 – Anne’s positive view on menstruation and becoming a woman impressed her deeply.

 Anne Frank censored?